Trump To Talk About 'School Safety,' But Will He Do Anything About Guns?

 Yet, no legislation was passed.

 That cycle is slightly different this time.
-Students from Marjory Stoneman Douglas High School in Parkland, Fla., where the shooting took place, have taken to the political debate.
+Students from Marjory Stoneman Douglas High School in Parkland, Fla., where the shooting took place, have joined the political debate.

 "Politicians who sit in their gilded House and Senate seats funded by the NRA telling us nothing could have been done to prevent this, we call B.S," student Emma Gonzalez said at a rally Saturday.
 "They say tougher guns laws do not decrease gun violence.
 We call B.S."